 by Elise Parsley

 Little Magnolia is learning that If You Ever Want to Bring a Piano to the Beach, DON’T!
 For one thing, pianos are heavy and hard to move.
 But that’s not all.
 Unfortunately, Magnolia is also discovering that pianos can get lost!
-And how can a little girl enjoy the beach if her piano is carried out to sea?
+How can a little girl enjoy the beach if her piano is carried out to sea?

 The Summer Nick Taught